wp-plugins/membermouse-addon-for-wp-courseware/readme.txt

 1. Upload the `MemberMouse for WP Courseware addon` folder into the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin by going into Training Courses-->MemberMouse, then associate courses with bundles (this assumes you already have courses and bundles created).
+1. Configure the plugin by going into Training Courses-->MemberMouse, then associate courses with bundles and/or membership levels (this assumes you already have courses and products created).

 == Frequently asked questions ==